 According to a 2021 Public Policy Institute report, Dual Enrollment in California: Promoting Equitable Student Access and Success, there are racial disparities in access to dual enrollment classes in California.
 Although there is an increasing number of students of all races participating in dual enrollment, the demographics of dual enrollment are not proportional to overall high school enrollments.
 Latino students account for 55% of high school enrollment in California but only 45% of students in dual enrollment are Latino.
 Black students are also underrepresented, while white and Asian students are overrepresented.
 Student academic outcomes are also disparate.
-Black and Latino students have a grade point average of 2.9, while white and Asian students have a grade point average of 2.9, Black and Latino students are other and Asian students have a grade point average.
-Black and Latino students and Asian students are also as a grade point average.
-Black and Latino students and Asian students are as a student of 3.2 and 3.4, respectively.
+Black and Latino students have a grade point average of 2.9, while white and Asian students have a grade point average of 3.2 and 3.4, respectively.
 On average, Black and Latino students also earn fewer units than their white and Asian peers.